 There’s nothing original or different at all here and it isn’t even well executed.
 The script is pedestrian.
 Screenwriter Jonathan Latimer wrote some good noirs like The Glass Key but he too didn’t ‘get’ the Western.
 The action climax is as banal as the rest of the story.

->

-> Visually the picture is enjoyable.
-DP Charles B Lang shot some lovely Sedona locations in bright Technicolor.
+Visually the picture is enjoyable.
+The DP was talented Charles B Lang, who shot some lovely Sedona locations in bright Technicolor.
 There’s also a good score by Daniele Amfitheatrof.

->

-> But all in all, I fear it’s a clunker.
+But all in all, I fear it’s a clunker.

 Of course I enjoyed it.
 It's a 1950s Western, so I would.